lekjingkai/momentum-clone/README.md

 You can visit it at https://lekjingkai.github.io/momentum-clone/

 This project is based on the Google Chrome browser extension called Momentum (https://momentumdash.com/).
 It's a custom home page that replaces new tabs and the home page with a personal productivty app that provides a personal space where you can have main goal, a todo app, store links and a weather app.
-The purpose of this app is to increase productivty and beat procastination with todo reminders.
+The purpose of this app is to increase productivity and beat procastination with todo reminders.
 One touch I added is adding a mobile view for the app.

 The purpose of this project is to create a clone of the Momentum app with the following features: